Flag of Greece: Theories regarding the blue and white colours

+A number of sources describe, since at least 1810 and through the revolution, a flag consisting of eight horizontal alternating blue and white stripes used by Greeks as a sea flag, suggesting a connection with the original naval flag.

 On the other hand, the Great Greek Encyclopedia notes in its 1934 entry on the Greek flag that "very many things have been said for the causes which lead to this specification for the Greek flag, but without historical merit".

 Current flag of Greece

 In 1978, the sea flag was adopted as the sole national flag, with a 2:3 ratio.
-The flag is used on both land and sea is also the war and civil ensign, replacing all other designs surviving until that time.
-No other designs and badges can be shown on the flag.
-To date, no specification of the exact shade of the blue colour of the flag has been issued.
-Consequently, in practice hues may vary from very light to very dark.
-The Greek Flag Day is on 27 October.

-The old land flag is still flown at the Old Parliament building in Athens, site of the National Historical Museum, and can still be seen displayed unofficially by private citizens.

 Protocol

 The use of the Greek flag is regulated by Law 851.
 More specifically, the law states that: